Controller

 }

-The HTTP-decorated static methods of controllers can return several kinds of objects.
+The HTTP-decorated static methods of controllers can return several types of objects.
 For example, a regular object literal.

 // ...